 Care Team Referral Form

 Student Name: Class:

 Referring Staff Member Name: Date:

-1. Description of the situation ,
+1. Description of the situation

-Please tick as many of the below a is you think apply and use th is space to
+Please tick as many of the below as you think apply and use tl nis space to

 write any comments.

 Absences Anxiety/stress

 Late to lessons Depression

 Concentration in lessons Aggression

 Discipline issue in lessons Family problems

 Discipline issues outside of lessons Inclusion issues

 Victim of bullying Other issues

 Bully of other students

 Hygiene issues

 Additional Comments:

-2. Actions Taken Have you done any of the following
+Actions Taken Have you done any of the followir

 Talk to student's class teacher.
 Talk to member of Care Team.

 Talk to student's educational advisor.
 Contact parents of the student.

-3. Care Team Action Branch Initially recommended actions with d.
+Care Team Action Branch Initially recommended actions wit ed.

 Teacher to meet with student Responsible person

-Educational advisor to meet with student
+Educational advisor to meet with

+student

 Letter to parents

 Meeting with parents

 Referral to school psychologist

 Referral to outside agency

 Notes: